Communities in Norfolk County, Ontario: Dog's Nest

-Dog's Nest is a community northeast of Port Dover along Highway 6.
+Dog's Nest is a community northeast of Port Dover along Highway 6, containing three businesses and two homes.
 It has had its sign stolen 3 times and the municipality at the time decided not to put the sign back up.
 There is now a committee not for profit "DogsNest 1851" formed April 2019 to bring back the sign.
-They sell t-shirts, hats and merch to raise funds.
-100% volunteer driven and 100% proceeds go towards the sign and surrounding area needs.
+They sold t-shirts, hats and merch to raise funds.
+100% volunteer driven and 100% of proceeds went towards the sign and surrounding area needs.
+On July 16th, 2023, a seven tonne granite sign was installed with the proceeds of this effort.

 F

 Fishers Glen

 Fishers Glen is a fishing community that is south of Simcoe and southwest of Port Ryerse.
 It is considered to be a part of Norfolk County.
 Fishers Glen is famous among locals for being one of the best fishing spots in Lake Erie during the summer months.

 Frogmore

 Frogmore is a hamlet that is situated on the junction of Norfolk County Roads 45 and 28.
 It is located northwest of Valley Heights Secondary School.
 Agriculture is the predominant industry while commercial business ventures are non-existent.
 It is one of the westernmost communities in Norfolk County.

 This community has a sizeable population of German Mennonites and Mexican Mennonites.
 Only six wind turbines, carrying approximately 9 MW of electricity have been placed in the vicinity.
 No more can be built in this area due to a county-wide ban on wind turbines passed in 2013.
 Even without the threat of wind turbines, this community is completely shielded from urban development threats due to its isolation from major communities like Simcoe, Delhi, and Tillsonburg.